helm/charts/stable/sysdig/README.md

 ## Deploying the AWS Marketplace Sysdig agent image

 This is an use case similar to pull images from a private registry.
-You need to get the authorization token for the AWS Marketplace ECS image registry:
+First you need to get the authorization token for the AWS Marketplace ECS image registry:

 ```bash
 aws ecr --region=us-east-1 get-authorization-token --output text --query authorizationData[].authorizationToken | base64 -d | cut -d: -f2
 ```

-And use it for creating the ConfigMap.
-Please, don't forget to replace TOKEN and EMAIL with your own values:
+And then use it to create the Secret.
+Don't forget to replace TOKEN and EMAIL with your own values:

 ```bash
 kubectl create secret docker-registry aws-marketplace-credentials \